JorgeWSantos/DesignPatterns/README.md

 # Design Patterns

-### This repository contains .Net Core console apps projects that implements Design Patterns.
+### This repository contains .Net Core console apps project that implements Design Patterns.

-## Projetos a serem desenvolvidos
+## Projects that will be developed
 - **[Programing to a interface instead a concrete class](Project1/README.md)**